Sharon-B/Recipe-Box/TESTING.md

 ### Categories:

-* A list of available users is displayed, with delete/edit buttons for each
+* A list of available users is displayed, with delete/edit buttons for each.

 ### Delete/ Edit Buttons:

-* Display for each user listed
+* Display for each user listed.

 * Buttons highlight on hover.